Improved bounds on W-W' mixing with ATLAS resonant WZ production data at the LHC at $\sqrt{s}=13$ TeV: Acknowledgements

 \section{Acknowledgements}

 We would like to thank V.~A. Bednyakov for helpful discussions.
-This research has been partially supported by the Abdus Salam ICTP (TRIL Programme) and the Belarusian Republican Foundation for Fundamental Research.
+This research has been partially supported by the Abdus Salam ICTP (TRIL Programme).
 The work of PO has been supported by the Research Council of Norway.